 - Required subjects: Mathematics, Physics and Chemistry at A-level, IB Higher Level or equivalent.
 For applicants taking the International Baccalareate the Mathematics should be Higher Level 'Analysis and Approaches'

 - If you’re doing A-levels and can take Further Mathematics at AS or A2 as well as Mathematics, Physics and Chemistry, we advise you to do so.
-If you receive an offer for Chemical Engineering via Engineering, we also ask you to take STEP Mathematics Paper I.

 - Chemical Engineering via Natural Sciences (Physical)